anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 (RCL has Genesis 1.1 &ndash; 2.4a as the first reading, which then serves as the beginning of a series in Genesis.
 See 2 before Lent, which includes this passage as the Old Testament reading.)

 * **Isaiah 40.12-17, 27-31** says, 'Who has directed the spirit of the Lord ...?'
 Is the answer, 'Jesus'?
 Otherwise, the connection with Trinity Sunday is not immediately obvious.
-* **Psalm 8** (Years A and C) is about God's glory being revealed in creation and redemption (this finds its climax when God is revealed as Trinity), and is about God's 'name' (cf. Matthew 28.19: 'in the name of the Father and of the Son and of the Holy Spirit').
+* **Psalm 8** (Years A and C) (see BCP+) is about God's glory being revealed in creation and redemption (this finds its climax when God is revealed as Trinity), and is about God's 'name' (cf. Matthew 28.19: 'in the name of the Father and of the Son and of the Holy Spirit').
 * **2 Corinthians 13.11-13** refers to the Trinity: 'The grace of the Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with all of you.'
 * **Matthew 28.16-20** says, 'Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit'.

 Year B

-* **Isaiah 6.1-8** is Isaiah's vision of God who is worshipped as 'Holy, holy, holy', hinting at God being Trinity. **Psalm 29** says, 'worship the Lord in the beauty of holiness', and 'in his temple all cry, "Glory!"'
+* **Isaiah 6.1-8** (see BCP+) is Isaiah's vision of God who is worshipped as 'Holy, holy, holy', hinting at God being Trinity. **Psalm 29** says, 'worship the Lord in the beauty of holiness', and 'in his temple all cry, "Glory!"'
 * **Romans 8.12-17** refers to all three Persons of the Trinity: those who are 'led by the Spirit of God' are 'children of God' and 'joint heirs with Christ'.
 * **John 3.1-17** (see BCP) concludes the series in John, and speaks of the three Persons of the Trinity: being 'born of the Spirit' and believing in God's Son.